Code-Institute-Submissions/Mustafanaji0413-rock-paper-scissors-lizard-spock_JanResub/README.md

 - - Navigate to the branches section an press the none drop-down menu
 - - Select the "Main" option
 - - Press save and a link is giving to me to complete the website.
+Live link can be found here -  <a href="https://mustafanaji0413.github.io/rock-paper-scissors/">ROCK PAPER SCISSOR</a>

 ## Credits